The government have cited security concerns, but the only thing securing a postal vote is an envelope

 In a country where there are 8 million more adults online than in employment, it seems nonsensical for opposition to online strike ballots to continue.

 Areeq Chowdhury is the chief executive of WebRoots DemocracyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.